wpwupingwp/novowrap/README.md

    * [Performance](#performance)
 # Feature
 :heavy_check_mark: Assembly chloroplast genomes from given NGS data, with minimal parameters to set.
-Also support batch mode.
+Also, it supports batch mode.

 Automatic generate uniform conformation with reference (typically, start from _trnH-psbA_, and, SSC/LSC region have same direction with reference).